Tiliboyy/ManyThings/README.md

 ### Credits
-Kognitys Playhouse Playhouse for the Custom Spawner and Anti Lag
+Kognitys Playhouse for the Custom Spawner and Anti Lag